Reduction of $L_\infty$-Algebras of Observables on Multisymplectic Manifolds: Introduction

 \section{Introduction}

+Reduction has its origins in mechanics, specifically in the problem of reducing the degrees of freedom of a mechanical system with symmetries.
+In this regard, it is rooted in the work of Euler and Lagrange on motions of the rigid body.
+We refer to \cite{CendraMarsdenRatiu01, MarsdenWeinstein01} for a historical review.
+The manifestation of these ideas in symplectic geometry is the celebrated Marsden--Weinstein--Meyer theorem \cite{MarsdenWeinstein74,Meyer73}.
+The underlying ideas of symplectic reduction have been extended throughout differential geometry.
+Indeed, the range of adaptations includes Poisson manifolds \cite{MarsdenRatiu86,Willett02}, contact structures \cite{deLeonLainzValcazar19,Willett02}, cosymplectic manifolds \cite{Albert89}, polysymplectic manifolds \cite{MarreroRoman-RoySalgadoVilarino15}, higher Poisson structures \cite{BursztynMartinezAlbaRubio19}, Courant algebroids and generalized complex structures \cite{BursztynCavalcantiGualtieri07,StienonXu08,Vaisman07}, and quasi-Hamiltonian $G$-spaces \cite{AlekseevMalkinMeinrenken98}.

+It is possible to formally extend the symplectic formalism to continuous physical systems by defining a presymplectic structure on the infinite-dimensional space of solutions of the field equations.
+However, this procedure encounters several technicalities, for instance, those arising from introducing suitably weaker notions of smooth structures apt to deal with infinite-dimensional manifolds.
+The covariant formalism avoids these issues by working not with a space of solutions, but rather on a finite-dimensional \emph{multiphase space}, a multisymplectic manifold associated to the configuration bundle.
+We refer to \cite{GotayIsenbergMarsden04, GotayIsenbergMarsdenMontgomery98,Helein12,Kijowski73} for background on the mathematical physics that precipitated much of the development of the multisymplectic formalism.

+The question of multisymplectic reduction is first addressed in \cite{Sniatycki04}, where an extension of the Marsden--Weinstein quotient is defined for multiphase spaces associated to classical field theories.
+The prospect of a general multisymplectic reduction procedure is given in \cite{MarsdenWeinstein01,OrtegaRatiu04} and a more thorough examination in \cite{Echeverria-Enriquez18}.
+Building on this work, a reduction for general multisymplectic Hamiltonian $G$-spaces is proposed in \cite{Blacker21}.
+We note that an interesting alternative perspective, reflecting a mechanical notion of reduction and distinct from the Marsden--Weinstein quotient in the symplectic setting, appears in \cite[Definition 4.2]{deLucasGraciaRivasRoman-RoyVilarino22}.

-It is well known that under suitable regularity conditions a symplectic Hamiltonian action $G\curvearrowright(M,\omega)$ with moment map $\mu:M\to\g^*$ determines a canonical symplectic structure on the reduced space $M_0=\mu^{-1}(0)/G$ \cite{MarsdenWeinstein74,Meyer73}.
-By association, we may consider the Poisson algebra $C^\infty(M,\omega)$ to reduce to $C^\infty(M_0,\omega_0)$.
-It turns out that the conditions under which the existence of $(M_0,\omega_0)$ is ensured are more restrictive than those admitting a natural analogue of $C^\infty(M_0,\omega_0)$.
+The Marsden--Weinstein--Meyer theorem \cite{MarsdenWeinstein74,Meyer73} states that under suitable regularity conditions a symplectic Hamiltonian action $G\curvearrowright(M,\omega)$ with moment map $\mu\colon M\to\g^*$ determines a~canonical symplectic structure on the reduced space $M_0=\mu^{-1}(0)/G$.
+Instead, we could consider the Poisson algebra $C^\infty(M,\omega)$ and try to reduce it directly to an algebra $C^\infty(M,\omega)_0$ isomorphic to $C^\infty(M_0,\omega_0)$, without passing through the reduced space $(M_0,\omega_0)$.
+It turns out that the conditions under which the existence of $(M_0,\omega_0)$ is ensured are more restrictive than those admitting a natural algebraic reduction $C^\infty(M,\omega)_0$.
 A symplectic \emph{observable reduction scheme} is a procedure for defining a reduced algebra of observables $C^\infty(M,\omega)_0$ without assuming the existence of $(M_0,\omega_0)$.